TebaldiLab/FoldARE/README.md

 Versions used for development:
 ViennaRNA (v2.7.0), &nbsp;RNAstructure (v6.5), &nbsp;LinearFold (commit c3ee9bd from 29.08.2022), &nbsp;EternaFold (commit 13d2487 from 17.07.2024)

+&nbsp; The config.yaml file specifies parameters for prediction and analysis.
+The default values can be customized directly editing the text file (incl. alternative options for consensus scoring)

 ### requirements
 FoldARE was implemented in Python 3.10; Python libraries included: numpy, pandas, plotly, ruamel.yaml.